 Student Living 101: Easy Recipes – Part 2

-Students, welcome to the Point Campus blog, are you ready to become a master of your kitchen?!
+Are you ready to become a master of your kitchen?!
 Our blog posts aim to teach students about student living, studying in Dublin, what it’s like in Point Campus Student Accommodation and much more.
 We’ve covered some basic dinners all students should learn in the past which you can read here, and we’re back again with 4 new delicious and easy recipes!

 Cooking is an essential skill that all students should learn.
 It may be daunting at first, but once you get the hang of a few of these recipes, you’ll be feeling like Gordon Ramsey in no time!
 The great thing about these 4 dishes is that you most likely already have the ingredients.
 We wrote a blog covering the main foods you should always keep in stock which you can read here, so be sure to check that out first.

 This Italian dish is an iconic Roman dinner, and a super easy one at that!
 You’d be surprised to hear that even though there are only 4 ingredients (including salt and pepper), it’s still so delicious and satisfying.